$125 off any CGM Plan. Use code WINTER125

 Macronutrients in Coconut Milk

-Here’s a breakdown of some of the nutrients found in two different types of coconut milk per half cup serving.
+Here's a breakdown of some nutrients found in two different types of coconut milk per half-cup serving.

 Infographic stating macronutrients in coconut milk

-Skimmed coconut milk is significantly lower in calories due to its higher water content, and contains less fat (82 percent of its contents) and less carbohydrates than the full-fat variety.
+Skimmed coconut milk: This is significantly lower in calories due to its higher water content.
+It contains less fat (82 percent) and fewer carbohydrates than the full-fat variety.

-While full-fat coconut milk has a small amount of carbohydrates and protein, 91 percent of its nutritional content comes from fat (most of which is saturated fat).
-Though saturated fats were previously thought to be harmful, new literature reviews suggest that saturated fats may not contribute to an increased risk of heart disease as was once believed.
+Don't avoid it completely because of that information, though!
+While all saturated fats were previously thought to be harmful, new literature reviews suggest that they may not all contribute to as much of an increased risk of heart disease as was once believed.

 One study even found that these fats may help slow cognitive decline, though more research is still needed to determine the link.

-While the saturated fats in coconut milk are not inherently bad for your health, you may want to discuss your intake of saturated fats and its effects on your body with a nutritionist or dietitian, as some people may have different dietary necessities.
+While all the saturated fats in coconut milk aren't inherently bad for your health, this isn't an excuse to consume cans at a time, either.
+You should discuss your fat intake and foods and their effects on your body with a credentialed nutritionist or dietitian, as some people may have different dietary necessities.

 Micronutrients in Coconut Milk

-Along with being rich in fats, coconut milk also contains other nutrients that can benefit your health.
-Coconut milk is rich in potassium, iron, and calcium.
+The good news is that coconut milk also contains various nutrients that can benefit your health.
+It's rich in potassium and iron and has some magnesium.

-A half cup serving of full-fat coconut milk contains:
+A half-cup (100 gram) serving of full-fat coconut milk contains:

 • Potassium: 4 percent of your daily recommended value